 As you may notice, all these steps will not be in a lesson plan because of limited space in the plan.
 All players remain engaged in the activity and each new layer seemingly creates a new game within the game.
-It is helpful to review each activity you intend to play during your session to determine how to introduce the boundaries then provide simple steps for the players to learn new steps along the way.
-Check for Understanding: Ask questions, as mentioned above, "What did they enjoy about today's session?" or "think back on the session.
-What did you learn today about the training session goal?" (specific to your goal).
-This can generate a conversation with the players and inform you, the coach, as to how effective your session was.
+It is helpful to review each activity you intend to play during your session to determine how to introduce the boundaries then provide simple steps for the children to learn new steps along the way.
+A simple question asking, "What did they enjoy about today's session?", can generate a conversation with the children.